chadaustin/isitsnappy.com/index.md

 Fortunately, we can quantify this!
 The traditional technique is to use a high-speed camera to simultaneously record the input device and the screen.
 Counting the number of frames between the input and the output gives an objective measure of input latency.

-Since the iPhone 6, the rear-facing camera can record at 240 frames per second.
-4.2 ms of precision in our pockets!
+All iPhones since the iPhone 6 and the 9.7-inch iPad Pro have a rear-facing camera that can record at 240 frames per second.
+Nearly four milliseconds of precision in our pockets!

-Is It Snappy? is an iOS app that lets you use this hardware to quantify latency.
+Is It Snappy? is an iOS app that makes it convenient to quantify latency with this hardware.

 Simply record a video of the input and output.